 Our quarterly operating results have fluctuated in the past and are likely to fluctuate in the future.
 Factors contributing to these fluctuations include, among other items, the timing and enrollment rates of clinical trials for our drug candidates, the timing of significant purchases of MUSE by distributors, the timing of recognition of deferred revenue, and our need for clinical supplies.
-Thus, quarter-to-quarter comparisons of our operating results are not indicative of what we might expect in the future.
-As a result, in some future quarters our operating results may not meet the expectations of securities analysts and investors, which could result in a decline in the price of our stock.
+Thus, quarter-to-quarter comparisons of our operating results are not indicative

+Future sales of our common stock may depress our stock price.